-Wearing sun screen and protective gear anytime you are exposed to sun is important to preventing skin damage and skin cancer.
+Wearing sunscreen and protective gear anytime you are exposed to the sun is important to preventing skin damage and skin cancer.

 Though people with fair skin that burns easily are more at risk for developing skin cancer, everyone is at risk for skin cancer.
 Regardless of your skin tone, it’s important to take the necessary precautions to protect your skin from overexposure.
 Protecting your skin from extensive sun exposure can also help prevent wrinkles, sunspots, and uneven skin tone.

 - Limit direct sunlight during the hours of 10 am and 4 pm when the UV rays are strongest.

 - Monitor the UV index to prevent overexposure on days when the Index is moderate or higher.

 - Wear broad-spectrum sunscreen SPF on any exposed skin, and don’t forget to re-apply at least every 2 hours.
 The effectiveness of sunscreen depends on the SPF, which is the sun protection factor, and we recommend at least 30 SPF.
 A broad-spectrum sunscreen will protect your skin from both UVA and UVB rays.

 - Wear clothing and other protective gear, like a wide-brimmed hat and sunglasses, to increase sun protection and decrease potential damage.

 There are different types of skin cancer that have different warning signs and will look differently on your skin.